simontessard/2025-portfolio/README.md

 - [ ] Custom cursor
 - [ ] Add a "back" button on article page
 - [ ] Add an order by date on blog page
+- [ ] Do a memo with tools in about page

 - [x] Blog
 - [x] Page 404